DIY RV Inspection Tips: Be Your Inspector!

 1. Roof Check: No Leaks Allowed!

 The roof is the most essential part of your RV to inspect, as it takes the brunt of the elements.
 Imagine you're cruising down the highway, enjoying the scenery, when suddenly it starts raining...inside your RV!
-Yikes!
-To avoid this soggy situation, carefully examine your roof for any cracks, holes, or signs of wear and tear in the sealant.
+To avoid this soggy situation, carefully examine your roof for any cracks, holes, or hardness in the sealant.

 Pro Tip: As you ascend a ladder, carefully inspect the seams and around any vents or antennae as you move around the whole roof.
-If you discover any cracks or gaps, it's time to reseal.
-Consider it like putting a bandage on a cut: you are stopping water from seeping in.
+If you discover any cracks or gaps, it's time for proper sealant maintenance with prep, using the same lap sealant and add more sealant.

 2. Tires: Rollin' Smoothly